45 Years Ago: Creedence Clearwater Revival Break Up

-Creedence Clearwater Revival were one of the most important and influential rock groups of their generation, despite the fact that their recording career together lasted a scant four years.
+Creedence Clearwater Revival were one of the most influential rock groups of their generation, even though their recording career together lasted a brief four years.
 Their breakup was announced on Oct.
 16, 1972.

 Few groups have produced so much important work in such a short period of time — or suffered so much internal pressure.
 Beginning with “Suzie Q” in 1968, in an almost mind-boggling burst of activity CCR delivered a string of singles over the next few years that included “Proud Mary,” “Born on the Bayou,” “Down on the Corner,” “Fortunate Son” and many more.
 The band also managed to squeeze in appearances at Woodstock and on The Ed Sullivan Show, but by the time the group recorded 1970’s Pendulum, the writing was already on the wall that the end was near for Creedence Clearwater Revival.